Neuropharmacology

 Neurochemistry

+The study of the chemical reactions in the neurological system is known as neurochemistry.
 Neurochemistry explores the configuration, composition, and roles of neuro-chemical compounds with a dual nature that originates from and influences the nervous system.
 These chemicals include substances such as serotonin, dopamine, oxytocin, and various other neurotransmitters or modulators.
-Research in this domain significantly delves into endogenous compounds, particularly neurotransmitters, alongside molecular elements that are non-genetic in nature of the nervous system.
+It involves investigating the complex interactions between neurotransmitters, hormones, and other chemical messengers.
+Recent advances in neurochemistry have improved our understanding of brain function and behavior in Neurology World Conference to learn about the latest developments in neurochemistry and its applications.